Kushaalkumar-pothula/gravitylab/README.md

 ```

 ## Usage
 You can run the simulation using the `gravitylab.simulate` module.
-This module provides a simple yet powerful class `Simulation`.
-A `Simulation` instance can be instantiated with the following command (`Simulation` parameters not shown here):
+This module provides a powerful (yet simple to use) class `Simulation`.
+An instance of the `Simulation` class can be instantiated with the following command (parameters not shown here):

 ```python
 from gravitylab.simulate import Simulation